COVID-19 risks

 Information from the past two weeks.

-This email has been sent to those living in our jurisdiction (North Sulawesi, Gorontalo, Central Sulawesi, Southeast Sulawesi, South Sulawesi, West Sulawesi, Maluku, North Maluku, Papua, West Papua, South Papua, Central Papua, Mountain Papua, Southwest Papua) and those who are registered with Tabiregi.
+This email has been sent to everyone living in our jurisdiction (North Sulawesi, Gorontalo, Central Sulawesi, Southeast Sulawesi, South Sulawesi, West Sulawesi, Maluku, North Maluku, and Papua region) and those who are registered with Tabiregi.

 Consular Office in Makassar Address: Gedung Wisma Kalla, Lt.7, Jl.
 Dr. Sam Ratulangi No. 8-10, Makassar Indonesia